kimmobrunfeldt/egtest/README.md

 ## Motivation

 I wrote this to test [examples for Nap](https://github.com/kimmobrunfeldt/nap#examples), which is a convenience wrapper for *requests*.
+Nap's examples are tested for each commit with Travis CI.
 [Doctest](https://docs.python.org/2/library/doctest.html) has similar functionality but you need to start every line in example with `>>>`.
-It makes the example harder to follow.
+It makes the examples harder to follow.
 [Sphinx](http://sphinx-doc.org/) supports running examples like *egtest* does but Sphinx is a bit heavyweight and it supports only Python.

 ## Contributing